 When lead and lead-core bullets strike a deer, hundreds of tiny lead particles scatter throughout the tissue-up to 18 inches from the wound.
 Some of these fragments are too small to be seen, felt, tasted, or removed.
 These lead particles can ruin the quality and yield of game meat and pose a risk to human consumers and scavenging animals.
 DEC encourages deer hunters to use alternative non-lead ammunition (see Ammunition: Non-lead or Lead? for more information).

 Good luck hunting this fall and enjoy your time afield in the Empire State.

 Big Game Biologist

-To help you choose your hunting locations, each Regional Deer Biologist has prepared a summary for their respective WMUs.
-Select the report from the list below for your desired portion of the state, and you will be able to view a unit-by-unit forecast for the upcoming season.
+To help you choose your hunting locations, our Regional Big Game Biologists have prepared a summary for their respective WMUs.
+Select the PDF report for your desired portion of the state, and you will be able to view a unit-by-unit forecast for the upcoming season.
 You may also be interested in deer hunting seasons, deer hunting regulations, rifle and shotgun areas for the regular season, past deer harvest reports, and DEC's Management Plan for White-tailed Deer in New York State, 2012-2016.

-Long Island, Hudson Valley and Southern Catskills - DEC Regions 1 and 3 (PDF, 666 kB)
+Southern Hudson Valley and Southern Catskills - DEC Region 3 (PDF, 418 kB)